 - Some types can blend hot soups and make homemade ice creams.

 How it works: It’s a smaller and personal version of conventional blenders.
-These are mainly made for power shakes and smoothies on the go.
+These are mainly made for powder shakes and smoothies on the go.
 Although they can blend, they are not meant for very heavy blending.
-So if you use this, for your smoothies, it is better to cut up your ingredients before placing them in the chamber.
+So if you use this for your smoothies, it is better to cut up your ingredients before placing them in the chamber.

 - It’s best for personal use and single servings, too.

 - Since the mixing containers are relatively small, they can serve as travel jar

 - They are handy and are more affordable compared to bigger blenders.

 Are you ready to make your smoothies?
 Get your own NutriBullet today!